Kong/docs.konghq.com/app/_src/gateway/admin-api/index_latest.md

      -d '{"name": "test-route", "paths": [ "/path/one", "/path/two" ]}'
 ```

-- **application/x-www-form-urlencoded**

-Simple enough for basic request bodies, you will probably use it most of the time.
+### application/x-www-form-urlencoded

+The content type `application/x-www-form-urlencoded` is useful for basic request bodies.
+You can use it in most situations.
 Note that when sending nested values, Kong expects nested objects to be referenced
 with dotted keys.
 Example: